 Detoxing New Carpet

 A home with carpeting has many other sources of pollutants that will leave their home flooded with different chemicals that are hazardous to the environment.
 However, when new carpeting is installed inside you home the levels of chemical VOCs will be at a record high that can and will lead to potential issues for both the air’s environment and those that are exposed to these chemicals.
 These chemicals that are released from carpeting can release a strong odor into the air that can persist for a long period of time after the installation occurs, this process is called chemical off gassing.
+The odors produced from this carpeting can easily be controlled and eliminated on the surface of the material through the use of the EnviroKlenz Carpet Refresher, that was designed to contain and neutralize chemical odors from fabric materials – with a quick application and vacuuming to absolve odors on the fabric.

 Smell of New Carpet Chemicals